 Think about tips-based pieces and don’t be afraid to give away some of your graphic design knowledge.
 You’re not producing the end result for a client if you’re giving advice on how a brand should be developed.

-3. Consider writing an ebook
+3. Consider writing a freelance e-book

-Now, this one requires a fair bit more of your time than simply blogging, but it’s worth considering if you want to continue building that list of email subscribers.
+Now, this one requires a fair bit more of your time than simply blogging.
+But, it’s worth considering if you want to continue building that list of email subscribers.

-An ebook doesn’t have to be huge, but if you can come up with three thousand words relating to your graphic design service offering and which are targeted at the niche you want to sell to, you’ll have an invaluable asset that can act as the gateway to gaining plenty of email addresses.
+An e-book doesn’t have to be huge, but if you can come up with three thousand words relating to your graphic design service offering and which are targeted at the niche you want to sell to, you’ll have an invaluable asset that can act as the gateway to gaining plenty of email addresses.

 Again, this is a slow burn process, but it’ll help you build that all-important email marketing list.
 And, because they’ll have read and enjoyed your ebook, you’ll have established a degree of trust with them.
 In email marketing, trust can mean the difference between an email being opened and engaged with and one that’s sent straight to the recycle bin.